Lecce Puglia, Italy Travel Guide

 Cooler weather, higher chance of rain, coastal closures.

-For sightseeing and cultural exploration, the shoulder seasons of April-May and September-October offer comfortable temperatures.
+For touring and cultural exploration, the shoulder seasons of April-May and September-October offer comfortable temperatures.
 You can walk the historic center and explore churches without excessive heat or large crowds.
 For beach activities, June through September brings warm water for swimming, though July and August can be very hot on the beach.
-Wine tasting and food tours are enjoyable year-round, but spring and autumn offer the most pleasant weather for touring grape farms and outdoor markets.
+Wine tasting and food tours are enjoyable year-round, but spring and autumn offer the most pleasant weather for touring grape agricultural lands and outdoor markets.
 Hiking and cycling through the Salento countryside also find their best time during spring and fall when temperatures are mild and the landscape is green.

 April-May, September-October (Shoulder Season).